johnnyji/everpresto/README.md

 **Why are we using `res.status(200).json({})` instead of `res.status(204).end()` when successfully closing a `delete` response?**
 - This is because we're using the `fetch`.
 In fetch, data must be converted to JSON using `response.json()`.
 However, if the response is empty, `response.json()` throws an error.
 Therefore it's better to close the response with an empty object instead. `response.json()` also fails when the status code is `204`, this may be because `fetch` interperates `204` as an empty response.
 Therefore, we have to make due by using `200` instead.
 This is a necessary step to normalize data because there are some instances where we want to send back data after a succesful delete.

+**Why are we seeing `node-sass` binding errors?**
+- Not sure about this yet.
+In order to rid of the error make sure that you're using node version `5.5.0`, and then run `npm rebuild node-sass`.
+Still need to investigate and find out why the binding isn't working on node version `6.5.0`